shwe87/book-genre-prediction/README.md

 The best model after testing several is the Support Vector Classification model with 64% of accuracy.

 The model can be tested on https://fakebooks.pythonanywhere.com/ which was created using flask framework on pythonanywhere.

-More information can be found in the pdf file.
+More information can be found in the pdf file aout the implementation and benchmarks.